drthaodao3101/3D-HNSeg/DATASET.md

 There is currently **no held-out test set** (`numTest: 0` in `dataset.json`); model selection and reporting are done purely via 5-fold cross-validation on the 204 cases.

+**Note on patient-level grouping**: folds were constructed to maintain a reasonably balanced distribution of lesion categories (tumor/cyst/abscess) across partitions.
+Because 15 patients contributed studies at more than one time point (Section 2), a small number of patients have studies split across different folds — the current partitioning is therefore **not strictly patient-level**.
+This should be considered when interpreting cross-fold generalization.

 ## 8. Preparing your own data in this format

 To train this pipeline on a new dataset: